 On 19 August 2012 Issa Touma grabbed his camera when he noticed young men from the Free Syrian Army building a sandbag barricade under the window of his apartment.
 The civil war reached Aleppo.
 Over the first nine days of the conflict, Touma captured its changing nature and dynamic, as T-shirt-wearing partisans gave way to the heavily armed militants of the al-Tawhid Brigade.
 The film was directed and edited by Dutch filmmakers Floor van der Meulen and Thomas Vroege and co-produced by DeepFocus WebDocs and Paradox.

-In 2015 and 2016, 9 Days was shown at more than 50 film festivals worldwide and awarded with international prizes.
-On 10 December 2016, the film won the European Film Award for Best Short Movie.
+From 2015 until 2017, 9 Days was shown at more than 70 film festivals worldwide and awarded with international prizes.

 9 Days in August and September

 From Argentina to Finland, from Brazil to Holland28 July 2016